nijeesh4all/plumber/README.md

 ## Plumber
 ### Ruby ETL Tool using Kiba Gem

 This repository contains a Ruby ETL (Extract, Transform, Load) tool built on top of the Kiba gem.
-It facilitates copying data from one table to another table, with the ability to define custom transformation steps.
+It facilitates copying data from one Source to a Destination, with the ability to define custom transformation steps.
 The tool loads the pipeline definition from a YAML file, allowing for easy configuration and customization.

-### Introduction

-This ETL tool is designed to efficiently transfer data between tables in different databases.
-It leverages the power of Kiba, a lightweight, flexible ETL framework for Ruby, for defining and executing data processing pipelines.

-### Usage

 #### Installation